 - 2.0 The officers of the Board shall be the President and Vice President.
-The Secretary shall be the executive officer of the Board. - 2.1 At the meeting prior to December 31 of each year, the members of the Board shall elect from their members a President and Vice President to serve for a term of one year. - 2.2 The Secretary shall chair the meeting during the election of officers.
+The Secretary shall be the executive officer of the Board. - 2.1 At the first meeting of each year, the members of the Board shall elect from their members a President and Vice President to serve for that calendar year. - 2.2 The Secretary shall chair the meeting during the election of officers.